 - Is my child at increased risk of any long-term complications from this condition?

-- Do you recommend any changes at home or school to improve my child's behavior?
+- What changes do you suggest at home or school to improve my child's behavior?

 - Should I tell my child's teachers about this diagnosis?

 - What else can my family and I do to help my child?

 Feel free to ask other questions during your appointment.

 Here are examples of questions that your mental health provider may ask.

 - What are your concerns about your child's behavior?

 - When did you first notice these problems?